R2-D2: Production

 Several R2-D2 models were built for the original Star Wars films; one that was remote controlled and rolled on three wheeled legs, and others which were worn by English actor Kenny Baker and walked on two legs.
 Set director Roger Christian cited the Daleks of Doctor Who as an inspiration for how the crew realized an actor could control R2-D2's prop from the inside.
 Deep Roy served as Baker's double, in both Episodes V and VI; providing stunts and filling in when Baker was unavailable.
 The original props for Star Wars Episode IV: A New Hope were designed by John Stears and built by Stears' team and Peteric Engineering.
 The revised fibreglass droids used in The Empire Strikes Back were built by Tony Dyson and the White Horse Toy Company.
 The radio controlled R2 was operated by John Stears in A New Hope, Brian Johnson in The Empire Strikes Back and by Kit West in Return of the Jedi.

 Kenny Baker, who portrayed R2-D2 in costume, was not involved in the Star Wars Holiday Special.
-R2-D2 was portrayed entirely by a radio controlled unit, operated by Mick Garris (Lucas' receptionist at the time).
+R2-D2 was portrayed entirely by a radio controlled unit, operated by Mick Garris (Lucas's receptionist at the time).
 In the credits, R2-D2 is credited as playing himself.
 Garris later went on to operate the radio controlled R2-D2 at various events, including the Oscars.

 There were a total of 15 R2-D2s on the set of Attack of the Clones.
 Eight were radio-controlled; two were worn by Baker; the remainder were stunt models that could be moved by puppet strings or towed by wires.
 The robotic R2-D2s were prone to failure, particularly while shooting the Tatooine scenes in Tunisia.